MarkPhamm/British-Airway/README.md

 This project will simulate a data team at British Airways, from ETL to Business Intelligence and Data Science. we will extract real-time data from [Air Inequality](https://www.airlinequality.com/airline-reviews/british-airways), and perform 4 types of modern analytics to find insightful recommendations.

 ![image](https://github.com/MarkPhamm/British-Airway/assets/99457952/919f1671-e640-4308-a908-8070585ded96)

+## About the data

+### Data Source
+Air Inequality presents a comprehensive platform for evaluating the quality of services provided by British Airways.
+Through a diverse range of customer reviews and ratings, the website offers valuable insights into various aspects of the airline's performance, including service quality, cabin comfort, onboard amenities, and overall customer satisfaction.
+Air Inequality serves as a platform where customers can provide feedback and reviews about their experiences with British Airways.
+While offering valuable insights into service quality and customer satisfaction, it's important to note that the data may be biased as it relies on customer surveys.

+### Cleaned Data

 ## TL; DR:
 **Problems:**